 Degree of glycemic control — Improved glycemic control improves the risk of microvascular complications in patients with type 2 diabetes (figure 1) .
 Every 1 percent drop in glycated hemoglobin (A1C) is associated with improved outcomes with no threshold effect.
 To date, only one randomized clinical trial has demonstrated a beneficial effect of intensive therapy on macrovascular outcomes in type 2 diabetes , with several trials not supporting a beneficial effect [3,4] and one trial suggesting harm .
 A reasonable goal of therapy might be an A1C value of ≤7.0 percent (53.0 mmol/mol) (calculator 1) for most patients.
 However, target A1C goals in patients with type 2 diabetes should be tailored to the individual, balancing the improvement in microvascular complications with the risk of hypoglycemia.
 Glycemic targets are generally set somewhat higher for older adult patients and those with comorbidities or a limited life expectancy and little likelihood of benefit from intensive therapy.
 Glycemic goals are discussed in more detail separately.
 (See "Glycemic control and vascular complications in type 2 diabetes mellitus", section on 'Glycemic targets' and "Overview of medical care in adults with diabetes mellitus", section on 'Glycemic control' and "Treatment of type 2 diabetes mellitus in the older patient", section on 'Glycemic targets'.)

 Cardiovascular risk factor management — In addition to glycemic control, vigorous cardiac risk reduction (smoking cessation, aspirin, blood pressure control, reduction in serum lipids, diet, and exercise) should be a top priority for all patients with type 2 diabetes.
 However, in spite of evidence that aggressive risk factor reduction lowers the risk of both micro- and macrovascular complications in patients with diabetes, many patients do not achieve recommended goals for A1C, blood pressure control, and management of dyslipidemia.
-(See "Overview of medical care in adults with diabetes mellitus" and "Treatment of hypertension in patients with diabetes mellitus" and "Management of elevated low density lipoprotein-cholesterol (LDL-C) in primary prevention" and "Treatment of lipids (including hypercholesterolemia) in secondary prevention".)
+(See "Overview of medical care in adults with diabetes mellitus" and "Treatment of hypertension in patients with diabetes mellitus" and "Management of elevated low density lipoprotein-cholesterol (LDL-C) in primary prevention" and "Management of low density lipoprotein cholesterol (LDL-C) in secondary prevention of cardiovascular disease".)